QuirinHaberl/MemoryProject/README.md

 <br><br/>
 ## <a name="3.Multiplayer"></a> 3.
 Multiplayer

-Here a player can play against friends and family.
+Here, a player can play against friends and family.
 A player can play against up to 3 others.

 ### <a name="3.1.NumberOfPlayers"></a> 3.1 Number of Players